Tracking how much of the planned activity, progress or goals have been completed is a crucial task in any project.

 In this blog, you’ll discover:

-Before we jump right into the heart of the blog, let’s define the chart.
+Before jumping right into the blog’s heart, let’s define the chart.

-Progress Bar Charts are visualization designs that display the progress made in a task, activity or project.
+Definition: Progress Bar in Excel is a visualization designs that display the progress made in a task, activity, or project.
 You can use these charts to monitor and prioritize your objectives, providing critical data for strategic decision-making.

-There are different types of progress bar charts that can be used for displaying progress.
+Different types of progress bar charts can be used for displaying progress.
 Charts shown in this blog are created by ChartExpo which is a Chart Add-in for Excel.

-An Overlapping Bar chart is best-suited in comparing two distinct variables.
-An Overlapping Bar Chart is more valuable than the Stacked Bar Chart, especially if your goal is to display comparison insights.
+An Overlapping Bar chart is best suited to comparing two distinct variables.
+An Overlapping Bar Chart is more valuable than a Stacked Bar Chart, especially if your goal is to display comparison insights.

 The visualization design is similar to a standard Stacked Bar Chart.
 However, unlike a Stacked Diagram, its composite variables that contribute to the whole, start at the baseline.